 KS4 is the stage in each child’s education covering Years 10 and 11 in secondary school.

 GCSE courses (General Certificate of Secondary Education) were reformed from 2016.
 Part of thie reforming, was to introduce a new 1 – 9 grading system.
-In this new system, a 9 is the highest award and a 1 the lowest.
-Changes were also made to the curriculum content and style of examination of GCSE's in a bid to make subject content and exams more challenging.
-Key changes to these new style GCSEs include fewer ‘bite-sized’ questions and more essay-style questions.
+In this new system, a 9 is the highest award and 1 the lowest.
+Changes were also made to the curriculum content and style of examination of GCSE's in a bid to make them more challenging.
+Key changes include fewer ‘bite-sized’ questions and more essay-style questions.
 The content will be more challenging, with more substantial texts in English literature and a number of new topics in maths.
 Controlled assessment will disappear or play a much smaller role from most subjects, apart from practical ones such as art, dance and drama.
 There are no direct equivalences between the old letters and the new numbered awards, but what we do know is captured in the ‘key notes’ beneath.

 Broadly speaking, the same proportion of students will achieve a grade 4 and above as currently achieve a grade C and above.